Great Northern Elevator

-The Great Northern Elevator is a grain storage facility at 250 Ganson Street in Buffalo, New York.
-The elevator is located on the City Ship Canal and at the time of its completion in 1897, the elevator was the world's largest.
+The Great Northern Elevator was a grain storage facility at 250 Ganson Street in Buffalo, New York.
+The elevator was located on the City Ship Canal and at the time of its completion in 1897, the elevator was the world's largest.
 The elevator was the first to employ cylindrical steel bins for grain storage, and also one of the first to run on electricity.
-The brick curtain wall does not support the bins or the working house and was designed as weatherproofing only.
+The brick curtain wall did not support the bins or the working house and was designed as weatherproofing only.

 History

 The Great Northern Elevator was built by noted Chicago elevator builder D. A. Robinson.
 Max Toltz, a bridge engineer with the Great Northern Railroad was the consulting engineer for the building and responsible for much of the building design.
-The building is the last of the "brick box" type working house grain elevators still standing in North America.
+At the time of demolition, the building was the last of the "brick box" type working house grain elevators still standing in North America.